spotinst/spotinst-aws-cloudformation-registry/README.md

-# spotinst-cloudFormation-provider
+# spotinst-cloudformation-registry

-The official Spotinst Provider for CloudFormation service.
+The official Spotinst Provider for CloudFormation Registry.

 Each folder defines a unique provider for each Spotinst resource.
 See the README file in each resource for further information.